 A pyogenic liver abscess (PLA) is a pocket of pus that forms in the liver in response to an infection or trauma.
 Pus is a fluid composed of white blood cells, dead cells, and bacteria that forms when your body fights off infection.
-In the case of PLA, instead of draining from the infection site, the pus collects in your liver.
-An abscess is usually accompanied by swelling and inflammation in the surrounding area, and can cause pain and swelling in the abdomen.
+In the case of PLA, instead of draining from the infection site, the pus collects in the liver.
+An abscess is usually accompanied by swelling and inflammation in the surrounding area.
+It can cause pain and swelling in the abdomen.

-Pyogenic liver abscess can be fatal if not treated promptly.
+A pyogenic liver abscess can be fatal if it’s not treated promptly.

 The most common cause of PLA is biliary disease.
 This is a broad term for conditions affecting the liver, pancreas, and gallbladder.
-Of the biliary diseases, an inflamed gallbladder is the most common cause for PLA out of all the biliary diseases.
+An inflamed gallbladder is the most common cause for PLA out of all the biliary diseases.

 Other causes and risk factors include: